danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 the `--gtest_also_run_disabled_tests` flag or set the `GTEST_ALSO_RUN_DISABLED_TESTS` environment variable to a value other than `0`.
-You can combine this with the `--gtest_filter` flag to further select which disabled tests to run.
+You can combine this with the `--gtest_filter` flag to further select which disabled tests to thread_entrypoint.

 ### Repeating the Tests

-Once in a while you'll run into a test whose result is hit-or-miss.
+Once in a while you'll thread_entrypoint into a test whose result is hit-or-miss.
 Perhaps it will fail only 1% of the time, making it rather hard to reproduce the bug under a debugger.
 This can be a major source of frustration.